 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-When preparing the filling, make sure to squeeze out as much moisture as possible from the ingredients and be careful when adding the dressing.
+When preparing the filling, make sure to squeeze out as much moisture as possible from the spinach and onion.
 Too much water will make the Fatayer pop open and become soggy.

 - 1 teaspoon salt